Mayor's $266 million capital budget funds new library, housing, South Side

 The current Capital Improvement Plan envisioned $10 million annual contributions to the fund from 2024 through 2028, but the mayor's new nonbinding blueprint bumps those sums to $14.5 million in 2025, $17.5 million in 2026, $14.5 million in 2027, $15.5 million in 2028 and $12.5 million in 2029.
 The proposal delivers a 62.4% increase in funding over a six-year period.

 The demand for housing "is the most significant challenge our city faces," the mayor said.
 "We want the private sector to produce housing.
-We wan to to make sure some of it is affordable."
+We want to make sure some of it is affordable."

 The budget launches the $50 million first phase of a roughly $300 million remake of the city's biggest concentration of housing for low-income residents and more than triples the total units on its piece of "the Triangle" Downtown, once the core of the low-income, multiethnic Greenbush neighborhood razed amid national urban renewal efforts in the 1960s.